exercism/elm/exercises/practice/allergies/.approaches/introduction.md

 This approach requires more lines of code, but they are all simple, and it is faster than the other solutions.

-It is better at embedding the domain concept of using the bit positions in an `Int` to represent a list of `Allergy`, using a bit mask instead of a bit position.
+It is better at embracing the domain concept of using the bit positions in the allergy score to represent a list of `Allergy`, using a bit mask instead of a bit position.

 The bit masks (1, 2, 4 ...) are duplicated once, which most people would say is Ok (people commonly refactor code when it is duplicated 3 times or more).